How to avoid making mistakes when buying real estate in Dubai

 In addition to what you will pay for the purchase, some additional costs will be required.
 These include:

-1. Four per cent contribution to the Dubai Land Department (DLD) + administrative fee from AED 40 to 580 (USD 10 to 160).
+1. Four per cent contribution to the Dubai Land Department (DLD) + administrative fee from AED 40 to 580 ($10 to $160).
 Sometimes developers offer discounts and cover half or the whole amount of the fee, but this should be clarified on a case-by-case basis.
 It should be understood that this is an exception rather than a rule.
 It’s also important to take into account that this fee is usually paid together with the down payment when applying for an instalment plan.

 3. Commission to the agency: 2% when buying on the secondary market.
 If you purchase real estate from a developer, you don’t pay a commission.